virtualhackathon/hackathonbot/README.md

 $ npm install
 ```

+To manage payments, this also depends on a Bitcoin full node and
+a Handshake full node. [bcoin](https://github.com/bcoin-org/bcoin)
+and [hsd](https://github.com/handshake-org/hsd) must be set up
+and configured correctly.

 ## Set up

 There are two main applications in `bin`, `hackathond` and the
 `event-daemon`. `hackathond` maintains a database behind a REST
-server and the `event-daemon` has an IRC Client and a `hackathond`
+server and the `event-daemon` has an IRC Client, a `hackathond`
+REST client, a `bcoin` client and a `hsd` client.
+The `event-daemone
-REST client.
-The `event-daemon` will listen to IRC and call out
+will listen to IRC for commands and call out to `hackathond`, `bcoin`
-to `hackathond` via HTTP to get/post information to the database.
+and `hsd`.
+The state of the hackathons is stored in `hackathond`
+and `bcoin`/`hsd` are used for payments.

 First start by running `hackathond`.
 The default HTTP server will
 listen on port `7870` and the admin HTTP server will listen on port